assyrianic/Harbol-V1/README.md

 ## Introduction

-**Harbol** is a data structure collection, similar to C++ Boost and GLib, that is meant to be a smaller and more lightweight collection of data structures.
+**Harbol** is a data structure collection, similar to C++ Boost and GLib, that is meant to be a smaller and more lightweight collection of data structures, code systems, and convenience software.

 ### Features